We come together to celebrate the International Day of Yoga.

 According to the Yoga Journal, “When you practice present-moment-awareness, or mindfulness, as you do during yoga, you enhance your relationships … with humans, plants, and animals.”
 Yoga is a shared positive experience that is emotionally, mentally, and physically good for you and your pet’s well-being.

-What are good starter poses for beginners?
+Yoga and pets: what are good starter poses for beginners?

 Samantha: “The individual poses within the sun salutation sequences are great to know.
 Additionally, The Child’s Pose, Tree Pose, Bridge Pose are foundational favorites to try out.
 These positions may seem simple, but the possibilities are open and endless.”

-Can Yoga be done in the workplace?
+Yoga and pets: can Yoga be done in the workplace?

 Samantha: “There are several easy positions that can be incorporated into your daily routine while sitting at your desk.
 The Seated hip stretching or figure four pose.
 Bring the ankle of one leg on top of the knee of the other leg, into a 4’ Shape.
 The leaning forward will deepen the pose.
 The Tree pose can be done anywhere where you are standing still – you can even keep both feet on the ground.”